 The EDCO Partners Program provides comprehensive academic instruction as well as intensive social and life skills instruction to academically capable adolescents diagnosed who may have an educational disability of Autism (formerly considered Asperger’s Syndrome or High Functioning Autism), Non-verbal Learning Disabilities, and/or similar challenges.
-The program, located at Brookline High School, offers “the best of both worlds” to students who require a small, highly supportive, therapeutic milieu but who also benefit from having access to the wide range of opportunities offered within an inclusive public high school.
+The program offers a small, highly supportive, therapeutic milieu but who also benefit from having access to the wide range of opportunities offered within an inclusive public high school.
 Therapeutic and supportive by nature, the EDCO Partners Program fosters students’ emotional growth through weekly individual counseling sessions and ongoing milieu counseling.
-Highly individualized, the program offers a wide range of integration into the public high school setting, which varies depending upon students’ individual preferences, needs and post-secondary visions.
+Highly individualized, the program offers a wide range of options depending upon students’ individual preferences, needs and post-secondary visions.

 • Student to staff ratio is approximately 3:1.